-- Don't reference characteristics that can be the basis of discrimination, such as race, color, nationality, gender, religion, age, appearance, any handicapping condition, marital or parental status, or political point of view.
-In cases where an applicants strengths or involvement would clearly state such issues (i.e. President of AWOL) you will need to closely work with applicant to determine their comfort level in terms of what you write.
+- Don't reference characteristics that can be the basis of discrimination, such as race, color, nationality, gender, religion, age, appearance, any handicapping condition, marital or parental status or political point of view.
+In cases where an applicant's strengths or involvement would clearly state such issues (i.e. president of Prism) you will need to closely work with the applicant to determine their comfort level in terms of what you write.

 - The letter should include a reachable phone number for the writer.
 You should keep a copy and expect a call (some HR officers believe that they can get a more authentic "read" of recommendations by phone.
 It's not necessarily true, but they do call).
 Not remembering what you wrote would reflect poorly on your credibility.

 Ask the applicant if this letter will be confidential or non-confidential; it is their choice.
 If it will be confidential, you will need to send the letter directly to the organization to which they are applying or the Career Development office if they have opened a reference folder.
 Some employers (traditional organizations like banks, or any educational institutions) prefer confidential letters; the rest are about equally divided in regards to which of the two types they prefer.